Rafase282/MyFCCWiki/Home.md

 52. Waypoint: Global vs. Local Scope in Functions
 53. Waypoint: Return a Value from a Function with Return
 54. Waypoint: Assignment with a Returned Value
-55. Bonfire: Stand in Line
+55. Checkpoint: Stand in Line
 56. [Waypoint: Use Conditional Logic with If Statements](https://github.com/Rafase282/My-FreeCodeCamp-Code/wiki/Waypoint-Use-Conditional-Logic-with-If-Statements)
 57. Waypoint: Comparison with the Equality Operator
 58. Waypoint: Comparison with the Strict Equality Operator